TeamViewer Review 2022: Does This “VPN” Really Work Safely

 TeamViewer creates a secure connection between two devices.
 This lets you share files between the devices or control one device remotely using the other.
 It’s perfect if you need to grab a file from your company computer while you’re away on a business trip or want to transfer vacation photos from your phone to your home computer while you’re abroad.

-It also has a VPN function that lets you connect to a virtual network.
-This tricks your phone or computer into thinking it’s on the same network as the other device.
-This way, you can open files from or run applications from the other device directly on your device.
-You can remotely access anything on any device on the network, like on a company intranet, and do things like print files via the office printer while you’re at home.
+The application also comes with a VPN function, but it does not operate like a typical VPN service.
+This feature tricks your phone or computer into thinking it’s on the same network as the other device.
+This way, you can remotely access files or run applications from the other device directly on your device.

 What TeamViewer Can Do